JustCode11/ProgrammingTricks/README.md

 ## Technical details

 This program is created with ASP.NET and webforms.
 I used ASP.NET identity for the authentication and authorization of the user.
-The data is saved in a local SQL Database and i used entity framework to access the data.
-I used a gridview for all the blog entries that can be sorted by date or by the programming languages and also uses pagination.
+The data is saved in a local SQL Database and I used entity framework to access the data.
+I used a gridview for all the blog entries.
+This entries can be sorted by date or by the programming languages.
-From there you can select a entries and the details are shown in a detailsview.
+From there you can select a entry and the details of that entry are shown in a detailsview.
 The detailsview contains a listview with all the comments for this specific entry.
 You can only comment or create a new blog entry if you are logged in.
 The form where you insert a new entry uses validation controls and a dropdown field that uses the data from the database.
-The program has master page where the header bar is located and the packages like bootstrap and jquery are inserted.
-For the log in, sign in and password change the methods from ASP.NET identity are used.
+The program has a master page where the header bar is located and the packages like bootstrap and jquery are inserted.
+For the log in, sign in and password change, the methods from ASP.NET identity are used.
 In the comment section the comments that the blog author has made are marked.
 I used mostly bootstrap for designing the program.